OctoPrint/actions/pr-validation/README.md

 ### `configuration-path`

-The path to the yml configuration file that configures the branch restrictions.
+The path to the yml configuration file that configures the validation.
+Defaults to `.github/pr-validation.yml`.

 ### `dry-run`